kem406/ENSC-E123/index.md

 * Devise some way to measure feedback (such as applying a current between the pivot pole and the top of the shoulder so [when they contact](https://www.youtube.com/watch?v=t5dK5Kn9nus&t=10s), a signal is sent to disable the valve)

-* Turn the schematic into a manufacturable PC board, possible something that can be etched on the ShopBot
+* Turn the schematic into a manufacturable PC board, possibly something that can be etched on the ShopBot

 * Incorporate header pins and terminals in order to connect wires from the solenoid valves